-A common feature of all these works is the use of aggregate interference (either alone or in the form of signalto-interference-plus-noise ratio), and a common lesson is that it is very difficult to deal with: while the CF of aggregate interference can be obtained in a closed form, the PDF or CDF are available only in a few special cases.
+A common feature of all these works is the use of aggregate interference (either alone or in the form of signal-to-interference-plus-noise ratio), and a common lesson is that it is very difficult to deal with: while the CF of aggregate interference can be obtained in a closed form, the PDF or CDF are available only in a few special cases.
 This limits significantly the amount of insight that can be extracted from such a model, especially if no approximations or bounds are used.

-To overcome this difficulty, we adopt a different approach: instead of relying on the aggregate interference power as a performance indicator, we use the power of the dominating interfering signal [8]-[10].
+To overcome this difficulty, we adopt a different approach: instead of relying on the aggregate interference power as a performance indicator, we use the power of the dominating interfering signal [7]-[11].
 While this is clearly an approximation, closed-form performance evaluation becomes feasible and significant insight can be extracted from such a model.
-Furthermore, since the aggregate interference is dominated by the most powerful interferer in the region of low outage probability (i.e. the practically-important region), both models give roughly the same results.
-This observation is also consistent with the corresponding results in [5][6], when the "near-field" region contains only one interferer.
-Thus, in the framework of [5][6], our results represent the (tight) lower bound on the outage probability.
+Furthermore, since the aggregate interference is dominated by the most powerful interferer in the region of low outage probability (i.e. the practically-important region), both models give roughly the same results (see [11] for details).
+This observation is also consistent with the corresponding results in [4][5], when the "nearfield" region contains only one interferer.
+Thus, in the framework of [4][5], our results represent the (tight) lower bound on the outage probability.

-Using this model, we study the power distribution of the dominant interferer in various scenarios, which is further used to obtain compact closed-form expressions for the outage probability of a given receiver (or, equivalently, of the link of a given user) in the 1-D, 2-D and 3-D Poisson field of interferers, for both uniform and non-uniform average node densities and for various values of the average path loss exponent.
-Comparison to the corresponding results in [3] (obtained in terms of the error rates) indicates that the dominant contribution to the error rate is due to the outage events caused by the closest (i.e. dominant) interferer, which increases with the average node density.
+Using this model, we study the power distribution of the ensemble of interferences and the dominant interferer in various scenarios, which is further used to obtain compact closed-form expressions for the outage probability of a given receptor (or, equivalently, of the link of a given user) in the 1-D, 2-D and 3-D Poisson field of interferers, for both uniform and non-uniform average node densities and for various values of the average path loss exponent.
+Comparison to the corresponding results in [2] (obtained in terms of the error rates) indicates that the dominant contribution to the error rate is due to the outage events caused by the closest (i.e. dominant) interferer, which increases with the average node density.
 The proposed method is flexible enough to include the case when a given number of strongest interferers are suppressed.
 The outage probability is shown to scale down exponentially in this number.
-Contrary to [6], we do not rely in this case on the simplifying assumption of canceling all interferers in the disk with the given average number of interferers; neither we assume that only interferers more powerful than the required signal are cancelled (the last assumption affects significantly the result), i.e. our analysis of interference cancellation is exact.
+Contrary to [5], we do not rely in this case on the simplifying assumption of canceling all interferers in the disk with the given average number of interferers; neither we assume that only interferers more powerful than the required signal are cancelled (the last assumption affects significantly the result), i.e. our analysis of interference cancellation is exact.
 The proposed method can also be used to include the effect of fading.
-Specifically, using the same technique as in [4] (developed for the aggregate interference), we argue that Rayleigh fading has a negligible effect on the distribution of dominant interferer's power and the effect of log-normal fading (shadowing) is to shift the distribution by a constant non-negligible factor.
+We argue that Rayleigh fading has a negligible effect on the distribution of dominant interferer's power and the effect of log-normal fading (shadowing) is to shift the distribution by a constant non-negligible factor [11].

 Our analysis culminates in the formulation of the outage probability-network density tradeoff: for a given average density of the nodes, the outage probability is lower bounded or, equivalently, for a given outage probability, the average density of the nodes is upper bounded.
 This tradeoff is a result of the interplay between a random geometry of node locations, the propagation path loss and the distortion effects at the victim receiver.
+Our analysis is based on the framework originally developed in [7]-[11].